Writers Forum Looks Golden

 Derek Nikitas ’98 remembers the thrill of visiting authors coming into his Writer’s Craft class to talk.

 “I felt like I was in the presence of literary royalty when Mary Karr and Paul Muldoon appeared,” Nikitas said.

 Literary royalty and Brockport.
 A bold statement on the surface, but when one begins to dig, the sentiment makes sense.
-Authors visiting The College at Brockport to present at the Writers Forum have collectively received 40 Pulitzer Prizes, 26 National Book Awards, and five Nobel Prizes for Literature.
+Authors visiting SUNY Brockport to present at the Writers Forum have collectively received 40 Pulitzer Prizes, 26 National Book Awards, and five Nobel Prizes for Literature.